-BERLIN (AP) _ The U.S. Air Force has dropped negligent homicide charges against an F-15 pilot in the downing of two Army helicopters that killed 26 people in April.
+BERLIN (AP) _ The U.S. Air Force on Tuesday dropped negligent homicide charges against an F-15 pilot in the downing of two Army helicopters that killed 26 people in April.

 But Lt.
-Col. Randy W. May, a decorated 19-year veteran and squadron commander, could still face disciplinary action ranging from reprimand to dismissal, an Air Force spokesman said Tuesday.
+Col. Randy W. May, a decorated 19-year veteran and squadron commander, could still face disciplinary action ranging from reprimand to dismissal, said an Air Force spokesman.